mozilla/extension-workshop/README.md

 ---
 ```

-**NOTE:** `published: false` will withhold this content from stage and production.
+**ℹ️ NOTE:** `published: false` will withhold this content from stage and production.
 To publish content, remove this line.

 #### Add the page to the menu